...

 The same applies to salted peanuts.
 If you are a salt lover, don’t eat copious amounts of peanuts to get your salt hit.
 Make sure your sodium intake doesn’t exceed healthy levels.

-In summary, you can’t eat a whole bag every day, but you can eat approximately forty grams, which equals about sixteen peanuts a day.
+In summary, you can’t eat a whole bag every day, but you can eat approximately forty grams, which equals about sixteen peanuts daily.
 That’s only a tiny handful, but they have significant health benefits.